‘Teen Mom 2’ Jenelle Evans Shares New Pictures Of Daughter Ensley On Instagram

 A photo posted by Jenelle Evans (@j_evans1219) on

 A few of the people who commented on the photo appeared to criticize Jenelle for how involved she was with her daughter Ensley after giving custody of her son Jace to her mother.
-Fortunately for Evans, it appeared as if some of her fans came to her defense and commented on the fact that Jenelle has been doing great with all of her children – and wants custody of Jace – but her mother Barbara refuses to give him back to her.
+Fortunately for Evans, it appeared as if some of her fans came to her defense and commented on the fact that Jenelle has been doing great with all of her children and wants custody of Jace, but her mother, Barbara, refuses to give him back to her.

 Some also questioned why Jenelle’s other two children were not in any of the pictures of the photo shoot.
 A large portion of the comments on the photo, however, were praises of how beautiful the picture was.

-Jenelle Evans captioned the third photo from the photo shoot “We made something so beautiful.”
+Jenelle Evans captioned the third photo from the photo shoot, “We made something so beautiful.”

 The captioned was followed by tagging her boyfriend David Eason.
 The picture featuring Jenelle, David, and their daughter can be seen below.

 We made something so beautiful. ???? @easondavid88